 3. Add Some Wet Food

 Adding one of two spoonfuls of canned wet food can add moisture and flavor to the meal.
-Just be sure to choose high-quality wet or canned food and monitor your dog’s intake to ensure they get the right balance of nutrients.
+Just be sure to choose high-quality wet or canned food and monitor your dog’s intake to ensure he receives the right balance of nutrients.

-You can also mix dog food brands as long as they have the correct nutritional value.
+You can also mix dog food brands if they have the correct nutritional value.

 4. Add a Food Topping

-Mix in some yogurt or cottage cheese for added protein and calcium to your dog’s diet.
+Mix some yogurt or cottage cheese to add protein and calcium to your dog’s diet.
 Just be sure to choose a plain, unsweetened variety and monitor your dog’s intake to ensure they get the right balance of nutrients.

 You can also mix kibble with homemade dog food, and some owners like to mix kibble with raw.